ktbh4jc/esusu-domain-challenge/readme.md

 ## Connecting to MongoDB
 If you are using VS Code you can install the official [MongoDB plugin](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) by launching VS Code Quick Open (`ctrl` + `p`) and then typing `ext install mongodb.mongodb-vscode`
 When prompted, use the connection string `mongodb+srv://default:FQSqZA0PQdEHJQDM@maascluster0.3daukhq.mongodb.net/?retryWrites=true&w=majority&appName=MaasCluster0`
-Note: The above user will expire on Thursday April 4.
+Note: The above user will expire on Tuesday April 9.

 ## Requirements
 Memes as a Service (MaaS) is an API for fetching memes with one API call